saurabhjojare/ATM-Simulator-System/README.md

 3. Import the project into your preferred IDE (such as Eclipse).
 4. Set up a MySQL database and configure the database connection settings in the project.
+5. Import JAR files.
-5. Build and run the project.
+6. Build and run the project.

 ## Contributing